 Run by Ryliss Bod, the Tacoma based school in Washington State, US, offers all sorts of expert sewing tuition in all aspects of construction, fitting, pattern cutting, alterations, fibre arts and design.
 Skilled tutors like Ryliss herself, Kenneth D King and Lynda Maynard head up many of the classes.
-The fabulous gift being offered by Ryliss is a pattern alterations and fitting method by Jan Minott author of the Total Pattern Fit, The Minott Method.
+The fabulous gift being offered by Ryliss is a pattern alteration and fitting method by Jan Minott author of the Total Pattern Fit, The Minott Method.
 The comprehensive text is on a flash drive so can be posted anywhere in the world to our lucky recipient.

 From East Sussex in the UK, Dragonfly Fabrics is an online fabric store that specialises in many gorgeous natural fibres like linen, boiled wool, Japanese cotton, soft jerseys and cotton voiles.
 They also stock sewing patterns and an expanding range of haberdashery.
 The lovely prizes being offered by Dragonfly fabrics are two sewing patterns.
 The Azaire top and dress, by Gather and the Sew Caroline Primrose peplum top.

 Another UK store, this time from Brighton.
 Ditto Fabrics founded by Gill Thornley stocks many end- of-line treasures from Italy and UK fashion houses.
 You can find beautiful suitings, natural linens, soft viscose and printed cotton, to name but a few.
 Ditto is kindly offering a £25 gift voucher to spend with them.